eden-lecomte/gotta-chug-em-all/README.md

   <li>Turns based off internal counter, current player identified by turn counter</li>
   <li>Animated markers for current turn</li>
   <li>Markers move +1 square until no moves remaining, or gold gym</li>
+  <li>Display square info in popup on move</li>
 </ul>

 Player objects are built as

 <pre>
         player = {
             name: playerNamesString,  //  Name entered from title screen
             pokemon: '',              //  Pokemon selected from title screen
             status: '',               //  Current status effects (stunned, immune etc)
             coords: [-230, 45],       //  Location on the gameboard
+            square: 0,                //  Which square are you on
             drinks: 0,                //  How many drinks have been allocated to this player (display in console/scoreboard)
-      marker: null,             //  Leaflet marker object });
+            marker: null,             //  Leaflet marker object
+        });
 </pre>

 <h2>TODO</h2>